 Because of the earth’s weaker magnetic field, some particles enter the earth’s atmosphere and collide with gas particles.
 These collisions release light that we observe as the dancing lights of the north (and the south).

 The correlation between the Northern Lights and sunspot activity has been questioned since about 1880.
 We now know that electrons and protons from the sun are blown towards the earth on the ‘solar wind’, thanks to research that ran since the 1950s.

-The extend of light
+13. The reach of the light

 The lights of the Aurora generally usually extend from 80 kilometres (50 miles) to as high as 640 kilometres (400 miles) above the earth’s surface.